danielspaniel/ember-data-change-tracker/README.md

 Usage:

-- make and makeList are from [ember-data-factory-guy](https://github.com/danielspaniel/ember-data-factory-guy). they push models ( based on factories ) into the ember-data store
+- make and makeList are from [ember-data-factory-guy](https://github.com/danielspaniel/ember-data-factory-guy).
+  - they create and push models ( based on factories ) into the ember-data store

 ```javascript
     let info = {foo: 1};